The movement that shut down a copper plant

 On Monday, the southern Indian state of Tamil Nadu ordered the shut down of a controversial copper plant that locals had been protesting against for more than 20 years.
 The order from the state government came days after police shot at a large crowd of protesters, killing at least 13 people.

-We take a look at the grassroots movement that mobilised tens of thousands of residents and led to the shut down the factory.
+We take a look at the grassroots movement that mobilised tens of thousands of residents and led to the shut down of the factory.

 Who are the protesters?